-I covered all the power tools I use on a regular basis in my Power Tools for the New Carpenter post.
-There are a few other tools and gadgets I use when building cabinets and buit-ins that help me get professional results.
+These must have carpentry gadgets are a great addition to the power tools I use on a regular basis.
+I covered those in my Power Tools for the New Carpenter post.
+There are a few other tools and gadgets I use when building cabinets and built-ins that help me get professional results.
 If you are a new carpenter and want to have everything on hand for that next project, these are some items I would consider getting ahead of time.

-Assembly square ($6) I have two of these.
+Assembly square I have many of these.
 I clamp them on my cabinets while I secure the shelf to the side.
 It makes sure everything is going together square.

 These Clamp-It, corner clamping jigs pair with the assembly square and are awesome for holding cabinet parts square.
 I use these on the floor and they hold the cabinet parts up as well as holding them square.
 These have been a Game Changer!

 I use these Bessey Corner Clamps to hold the top of the cabinet parts square while I secure them.

 Squares come in different sizes and different prices.
 This square has a lip on one edge so it sits on the edge of the wood you are marking and ensure that you have a square mark every time.
 You can use it for marking and for cutting.
 Some inexpensive squares can be dead on but it is important to note that not all squares are square — check yours to make sure it is square before using it.